-- 51. Under clause 4.1(a), the Trust's expressed purpose includes to "encourage and facilitate artistic achievement" and under clause 4.1(e) to "facilitate the dispersal of international training and the transfer of knowledge". - 52.
-In relation to clause 4.1(e) specifically, the Trust submits that, "A long term goal of the Trust is education and one of our trustees is in the education sector.
-We need to grow first". - 53.
-The Trust also submits that it has "worked closely with Waiariki Institute of Technology and is also on the University of Auckland's Film and Television Studies database/mailing list".
-In support of this contention, the Trust provided an email from Auckland University Career Services, inviting the Trust to participate in the expo section of a film careers information event for students later in 2010. - 54.
-The Commission accepts that the language used in clauses 4.1(a) and (e) is capable of identifying purposes that advance education in the modern context.
-Further, the Commission acknowledges the Trust's future aspirations to provide education.
-However, the Commission has been unable to find any information on the Trust's website or in its submissions that suggests the Trust carries out any educational activities.
-In addition, the Commission does not accept that an invitation to participate in an expo about post-tertiary employment options for students is sufficient evidence to show that the advancement of education is one of the Trust's primary purposes.
-The Commission therefore considers that the advancement of education is not a primary purpose of the Trust. - 55.
-In addition, the Commission is concerned that the purpose disclosed in clause 4.1(a) does not meet the public benefit requirements essential for registration as a charity. - 56.
-Re Mason28 concerned an entity involved in the production and publication of law reports and the provision of a law library primarily for use by lawyers, law students and judges.
+to encourage and facilitate artistic achievement in the New Zealand screen production industry, by improving and developing the skills of, and opportunities for, people within the New Zealand screen production industry, for the general benefit of the New Zealand public;

+- 42. The Commission acknowledges that the language used in clause 4.2(a) is capable of identifying a purpose that may advance education in the modern context.
+However, the Commission has not been able to find any information on the Trust's website or elsewhere that suggests the Trust provides any particular form of education.
+Insofar as clause 4.2(a) relates to the advancement of education therefore, the Commission considers that this purpose does not appear to be a primary purpose of the Trust. - 43.
+In addition, the Commission is concerned that the purposes do not meet the public benefit requirements essential for registration as a charity. - 44.
+Re Mason27 concerned an entity involved in the production and publication of law reports and the provision of a law library primarily for use by lawyers, law students and judges.
 The New Zealand Supreme Court in this case held the objects of the Auckland District Law Society to be entirely wholesome and likely to lead to the ultimate benefit of the public.
 However, the Court considered this fell short of making the society a charity, distinguishing between charitable institutions whose main object was the advancement of education, which provided a clear public benefit, and non-charitable institutions whose main object was the protection and advantage of those practising in a particular profession.